Alignak-monitoring-contrib/alignak-app/README.md

 ## Introduction

 Alignak-App is an appindicator for [Alignak](https://alignak-monitoring.github.io).
-It will display number of Hosts (and in future version number of Services) who are DOWN, UNKNOWN or UP.

-If some of them change to DOWN, you'll be notified on your desktop.
+Application notify you when you have hosts / services DOWN.
+You'll be notified on your desktop and can reach your Hosts and Services on your [Webui](http://alignak-web-ui.readthedocs.io/en/latest/).

 ## Documentation